Andy4rk/secureops-lab/docs/screenshots/README.md

 **Not Applicable:** 8
 **Score:** **45%**

-Kali Linux is intentionally configured with looser, penetration-testing-oriented defaults.
+Kali Linux is intentionally configured with lighter, penetration-testing-oriented defaults.
 Many CIS controls fail by design, making it a useful “worst-case baseline” for demonstrating:

 - Hardening effectiveness